-The code should reflect the requirement for local authorities to: Compliance can be demonstrated by: Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and SSDC's approach towards putting this into practice The Constitution Minutes of meetings Publication of portfolio holder decisions Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and senior officers Financial procedure rules Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required The Constitution We will ensure that the Chief Executive is made responsible for all aspects of operational management (Head of Paid Service).
-Scheme of Delegation Terms and Conditions of Employment Job Description/Person Specification Performance Management system Staff Appraisal processes and Training Plans Develop protocols to ensure that the leader and chief executive negotiate their respective roles early in the relationship and that a shared understanding or roles Regular weekly meetingsJob description of Chief Executive and objectives is maintained Job description of Leader Officer/member working relationship protocol.
-We will ensure that the Head of Finance is made responsible for the financial Scheme of Delegation affairs of the Council, including financial advice, financial records and systems of internal control (Section 151 Officer).
-Terms and Conditions of Employment Job Description/Person Specification Performance Management System Medium Term Financial Strategy and Plan Budget Book Annual Audit Plan Reports to Finance and Support Services Portfolio Holder, District Executive and full Council We will ensure that the Head of Legal Scheme of Delegation and Democratic Services is made responsible for ensuring that the agreed procedures are followed and that all statutes, regulations and other Terms and Conditions of Employment statements of good practice are complied with (Monitoring Officer).
-Job Description/Person Specification Standards Board agenda and minutes Develop protocols to ensure effective communication between members and officers in their respective roles Protocol on officer/member relationship Scheme of Delegation Codes of Conduct Set out the terms and conditions for remuneration of members and officers The Constitution and an effective structure for managing the process, including an effective Members Allowance Scheme remuneration panel (if applicable) Terms & conditions of Employment Ensure that effective mechanisms exist to monitor service deliver Ensure that SSDC's vision, strategic Corporate plan plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated
+The code should reflect the Compliance can be demonstrated requirement for local authorities to: by: Set out a clear statement of the respective roles and responsibilities of the executive and of the executive's members individually and SSDC's approach towards putting this into practice The Constitution Minutes of meetings Publication of portfolio holder decisions Set out a clear statement of the respective roles and responsibilities of other authority members, members generally and senior officers.
+Financial Procedure Rules Procurement Procedure Rules Determine a scheme of delegation and reserve powers within the constitution, including a formal schedule of those matters specifically reserved for collective decision of the authority, taking account of relevant legislation, and ensure that it is monitored and updated when required The Constitution We will ensure that the Chief Executive is made responsible for all aspects of Scheme of Delegation operational management (Head of Paid Service).
+Terms and Conditions of Employment Job Description/Person Specification Performance Management system Staff Appraisal processes and Training Plans Annual Pay Policy Develop protocols to ensure that the leader and chief executive negotiate their Regular weekly meetings respective roles early in the relationship Job description of Chief Executive and that a shared understanding or roles and objectives is maintained Job description of Leader Officer/member working relationship protocol.
+We will ensure that the Assistant Director - Finance and Corporate Services is Scheme of Delegation made responsible for the financial affairs of the Council, including financial advice, financial records and systems of internal control (Section 151 Officer).
+The Section 151 Officer is a qualified accountant, reports directly to the Chief Executive, and is a member of the authority's Management Board Terms and Conditions of Employment Job Description/Person Specification Performance Management System Medium Term Financial Strategy and Plan Budget Book Annual Audit Plan Financial Procedure Rules The Section 151 Officer leads a finance function that is resourced and fit for purpose Reviews and approves all committee papers are financially correct before publication Reports to Finance and Spatial Planning, District Executive, Audit Committee, and full Council We will ensure that the Assistant Director Scheme of Delegation Legal and Corporate Services is made responsible for ensuring that the agreed procedures are followed and that all statutes, regulations and other statements of good practice are complied with (Monitoring Officer).
+The Monitoring Officer is a qualified solicitor, reports directly to the Chief Executive, and is a member of the authority's Management Board Terms and Conditions of Employment